canonical/maas/docs/tags.rst

 To check which nodes this tag applies to we can use the tag command::

-  $ maas-cli maas tag nodes gpu
+  $ maas maas tag nodes gpu

 The process of updating the tags does take some time  - not a lot of time, but if nothing shows up straight away, try running the command again after a minute